-Volunteer Action Network (Vac-Net) empowers underserved women in northern Uganda through socio-economic, health education and leadership program, creating opportunities while strengthening families and communities.
+Volunteer Action Network (Vac-Net) empowers underserved women in Uganda through socio-economic, health education and leadership program, creating opportunities while strengthening families and communities.
 It seeks to offer women leadership and empowerment abilities required to lead successful, dignified lives.

 Our strategy is to give women the tools necessary to alleviate poverty, facilitating sustainable development, empowerment and hope.

-The Credit Plus program is unique and different from other microcredit programs as it combines micro credit services with health, nutrition, family planning, adult literacy training and basic business education into a single service reaching underserved women in towns, villages and rural areas.
+The Credit Plus Program is unique and different from other microcredit programs as it combines micro credit services with health, nutrition, family planning, adult literacy training and basic business education into a single service reaching underserved women in towns, villages and rural areas.
 Through the Credit Plus program, participants receive a micro credit loan bundled with social and educational services, allowing them to create an opportunity for sustainability, increase food security, health and nutrition.
 Investing in women and families by creating a social network and helps women to build livelihoods and a brighter future for their families.
 The program goal is poverty reduction, human security enhancement and women's empowerment.
 The motivation is the belief that very poor women can rise above poverty with dignity.

-Literacy program provides underprivileged women with the opportunity to learn to read and write, providing them with essential education they are entitled to but also a means to become empowered and further begin to support themselves and families.
+Literacy Program provides underprivileged women with the opportunity to learn to read and write, providing them with essential education they are entitled to but also a means to become empowered and further begin to support themselves and families.
 While providing women with literacy skills they also receive business and hygiene education.

 The Healthy Periods Initiative provides information, access and opportunities with regards to menstrual health.
 In addition, We are offering social enterprise opportunities, creating viable business for young girls who are producing the Lucky Girl Sanitary Pad product.
 Which are supplied to refugees and schools for free driving economic and socio-cultural changes and supporting girls to concentrate with their education.